 About The AVP

 The AVP (Association of Volleyball Professionals), born in 1983, is the United States’ premier beach volleyball tour, headquartered in Newport Beach, California.
 Every U.S. beach volleyball Summer game medalist has toured with the AVP throughout their career, including gold medalists Karch Kiraly, Kent Steffes, Misty May-Treanor, Kerri Walsh Jennings, Todd Rogers and Phil Dalhausser.
-In 2016, the tour’s 33rd season, the AVP ran eight tournaments, from April to September spanning the country from New York to California.

 The AVP is America’s Tour.
 We are American Made — American Driven.
 Our Athletes are a dominating force in the USA and around the world.
 We are making history with each new season, coming to more locations around the country, and building heroes on the beach with every city we compete in.